Officers and community members discuss findings from 2023 Urbana crime report

 Despite murders going up, the study also shows four out of the seven city wards with a decrease in murders.
 Cervantes said law enforcement and community members need to work together if they want numbers to stay down.

-“We need, not only witnesses but if they have video footage, if there’s any information at all that can be useful to us in an investigation, we need the communities,” Cervantes said.
+“We need, not only witnesses, but if they have video footage, if there’s any information at all that can be useful to us in an investigation, we need the community’s help,” Cervantes said.

 Cervantes said there will be more numbers to come next week for people to look at.
 You can check the current stats here.